PushpikaWan/MERN-stack/01-EmailSender/server/client/README.md

 ## Redux
 - use to control data in client app (index.js)
 - react use to conroll rendering in client app (App.js)
+- provider comes from react-redux lib and it help to glue both
+- provider tag make other to communicate with root and store
+- can see comments on code

 ## naming